 Read Also: High Risk Auto Insurance in Canada

-What else happens if I’m caught driving without insurance?
+What else happens if I’m caught driving without insurance in Alberta?

 When you try to rectify the situation by purchasing a new insurance policy, or when you go to renew a lapsed one, you’ll pay steeper premiums.
 You might even have a hard time getting an insurer to approve your application at all.